zeddy89/foreman-mcp-server/README.md

 ## Security Notes

+- Authentication uses Personal Access Tokens (PAT) for enhanced security
-- Credentials are passed via environment variables
+- Tokens are passed via environment variables
 - All API calls use HTTPS
-- Basic authentication is used for API access
+- SSL certificate verification can be disabled for self-signed certificates
-- Never commit credentials to version control
+- Never commit tokens or credentials to version control

 ## Extending the Server